Skip to content

 Reward token crashesImmediate swap on harvest reduces exposure

-MEV extractionOn-chain slippage limits with transaction reversion, off-chain price validation
+MEV extractionOn-chain slippage cap with transaction reversion, off-chain price validation

 Sandwich attacksminAmountOut protection makes attacks unprofitable